 The BR-160 dreadnought is an acoustic guitar featuring a vintage design and classic features, reflecting the historic era of WWII when guitar manufacturers had to find ways to create quality guitars despite the shortage of certain woods.

 This beautiful classic guitar is made from the best woods and is crafted to perfection by incorporating only the best materials and quality fittings.

-To ensure that buyers get only the best performance and playability, the back and sides of the BR-160 is made of solid Indian rosewood, which increase the strength and sound quality of the guitar, while the Sitka spruce scalloped braces helps to create bright and clear tones.
+To ensure that buyers get only the best performance and playability, the back and sides of the BR-160 are made of solid Indian rosewood, which increases the strength and sound quality of the guitar, while the Sitka spruce scalloped braces help to create bright and clear tones.

 Guitarists can enjoy the smoothest playability and easy handling with the slim and sturdy mahogany neck and durable East Indian rosewood fingerboard.
 This design is also very convenient for beginners who are not comfortable with their fingers handling thicker neck designs.